zchtodd/Flask-UndoRedo/README.md

 ```
 db.session.flush()
-with undo_redo.capture(db.engine, "document", document.id):
+with undo_redo.capture(self.session, "document", document.id):
     Document.query.filter_by(name=name).delete()
 ```

-The <code>capture</code> method requires an engine with which to execute its own queries, an object type, as well as an integer value to associate the capture session with.
+The <code>capture</code> method requires a session with which to execute its own queries, an object type, as well as an integer value to associate the capture session with.
 These values should be provided to the <code>undo</code> and <code>redo</code> methods in order to manipulate the correct history.

 ```
 undo, redo = undo_redo.undo(self.session, "document", document.id)